AgumaOgwal/100-days-of-code/log.md

 Note: I will give a detailed explanation of what I hope to achieve with this project later on..

 **Link(s) to work**: N/A for now

+### Day 5: March 15, 2019
+#####

+**Today's Progress**: Created a new form to allow the addition of a new challenge

+**Thoughts**: I can now see what this project will be about.
+Helping me manage and keep track of any #100DaysOfX challenges IO decide to take in the future.
+I might decide to do #100DaysOfMusic or #100DaysOfWriting.
+Or any other time-bound challenges that might not be part of this series

+**Link(s) to work**: N/A for now